mongodb/terraform-provider-mongodbatlas/BREAKING_CHANGES.md

 Every release of the Atlas Terraform Provider is officially supported for approximately one year from its initial release date.
 Each version of the provider is guaranteed to function properly for that time period.
-We strongly recommend updating to the latest versions of the provider for the latest features and bugfixes.
+We strongly recommend updating to the latest versions of the provider for the latest features and bug fixes.

 ## Non-Breaking Changes Assurance

-Minor and patch releases might contain new features that will affect users workflow but generally would not contain any breaking changes.
+Minor and patch releases might contain new features that will affect users' workflow but generally would not contain any breaking changes.
 Users will be notified by release notes about breaking changes in the provider.

 ## Upgrading

 1. Before upgrading, carefully review the release notes for any breaking changes.
-2. Test the new release in a non-production environment to identify any potential issues.
 3. If you encounter problems please create a github issue.